Accelerating Particle-in-Cell Kinetic Plasma Simulations via Reduced-Order Modeling of Space-Charge Dynamics using Dynamic Mode Decomposition: Abstract

 \section{Abstract}

 We present a data-driven reduced-order modeling of the space-charge dynamics for electromagnetic particle-in-cell (EMPIC) plasma simulations based on dynamic mode decomposition (DMD).
 The dynamics of the charged particles in kinetic plasma simulations such as EMPIC is manifested through the plasma current density defined {along the edges} of the spatial mesh.
 We showcase the efficacy of DMD in modeling the time evolution of current density through a low-dimensional feature space.
 Not only do such DMD-based predictive reduced-order models help accelerate EMPIC simulations, they also have the potential to facilitate investigative analysis and control applications.
-We demonstrate the proposed DMD-EMPIC scheme for reduced-order modeling of current density, and speed-up in EMPIC simulations involving electron beams under the influence of magnetic fields and virtual cathode oscillations.
+We demonstrate the proposed DMD-EMPIC scheme for reduced-order modeling of current density, and speed-up in EMPIC simulations involving electron beam under the influence of magnetic field, virtual cathode oscillations, and backward wave oscillator.